cracked-machine/12VDualHalfWavePSU/Var2IDC.md

 <img src="AdjustablePSU/doc/AdjustablePSU3D.png" height="300" width="600" >

+*PSU* refers to this PCB circuit, *Wall Adaptor* refers to the AC-AC plug-in wall adaptor.
+If not explicitly stated the example of a 12V @ 1.5A PSU output using a 15VAC 3A wall adaptor will be used.

 ### Some notes regarding safety

 Unless you want to make power supply go bye-bye here are some important notes. *I accept no responsibility for damage to equipment, loss of limbs, etc..*